FCS Technology Professional Development Pt4: How To Use a Website If You Hate Websites

 This is part of a FCS Technology Professional Development Four-Part Series:

 Chances are, your school is pushing you to have a class website.
 If you have a system in place that works, you will naturally be resistant to change.
 That’s okay!
 You don’t have to change anything you are already doing.
 It is easy to put your materials online.

 This last term was especially busy for me.
 Instead of lofty goals of sharing curriculum with other teachers, I just wanted to be great for my own students.
 I did not post an outline on the blog every week or make a post about exciting class projects.
 Instead I just had a text link on my blog that connected to my outline on Google Drive.
 Changes made to my outline in Microsoft word were automatically online.

 I made a password-protected folder for tests and keys and shared it with special education teachers.
 I made a public folder for notes and handouts for students.
 It wasn’t spectacular or even cool, but it worked.

 One great thing about websites is that you can interact with others!
-What questions do you have?I hope what you've read is useful!
-I post here biweekly with resources for Family and Consumer Sciences and Home Economics teachers and share my classroom happenings much more frequently on Instagram, Twitter, and Facebook.
-Sign up to receive an email when new content is added to my blog.
-Thanks for visiting!
+What questions do you have?Thank you for reading!
+Follow updates on Instagram, Twitter, Facebook, or sign up to receive an email when new content is added to my blog.